nikkNizz/Drawish/README.md

 # Drawish  0.9.5
 Is a program for basic drawing.
-It also allows you to modify existing images, open pdf as images in linux, and draw charts.
+It also allows you to modify existing images, open pdf as images in linux, draw charts and much more.

 ### PRECOMPILED PACKAGES:
-The compiled program for Linux and Windows can be downloaded from the [releases](https://github.com/nikkNizz/Drawish/releases/tag/v0.9.6) page of this project.
+The compiled program for Linux and Windows can be downloaded from the [releases](https://github.com/nikkNizz/Drawish/releases/tag/v0.9.7) page of this project.

 ### COMPILE FROM SOURCE (LINUX):
 Download and unzip the project.